Mahakpashine9/Mahakpashine9/README.md

  <p align="left">I am a self-motivated MERN stack Web developer 🤓 who loves to work in a challenging environment ✨.
 I am a quick learner and enjoy facing new challenges that test my skills and push me to think outside of the box.
 My passion for technology and problem-solving drives me to deliver high-quality and efficient solutions for my clients.💥.</p>

 - I really enjoy learning🚀 new languages and frameworks like **React⚛ and Typescript**.<br/>
-- 🔭 I’m currently working on a fullstack app.<br/>
+- 🔭 I’m currently working on a frontend Development and Problem solving skills.<br/>
-- 👯 I’m looking to collaborate on **Back-End Projects**
 -  I love❤ to make **exciting projects**. <br/>
-- 💬 Expertise: HTML, CSS, JavaScript, React JS, Node JS, Data Structure, and Algorithm
+- 💬 Expertise: HTML, CSS, JavaScript, React JS, Data Structure, and Algorithm
-- 📫 Contact email: ganrajp036956@gmail.com
+- 📫 Contact email: mahakpashine9@gmail.com

 <p align="left">
   <img alt="C++" src="https://img.shields.io/badge/c++-%23ED8B00.svg?&style=for-the-badge&logo=C++&logoColor=red" />